basitkorai/ecommerce-product-page/README.md

 ### What I learned

-Whenever you're using images or any asset in your react app, be sure to import them or else your application will break in production mode.
+Whenever you're using images or any asset in your React app, be sure to import them or else your application will break in production mode.

 ```jsx
 import avatar from './src/assets/images/avatar.jpg'

 <img src={avatar} alt="avatar">
 ```

+### Custom Features

+1. Automatic Dark Mode

 ### Continued development